aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

-This tutorial will create a custom node to analyze the skeletal keypoints of the person from the `wave.mp4 <https://storage.googleapis.com/peekingduck/videos/wave.mp4>`_ video in the :ref:`pose estimation tutorial <tutorial_pose_estimation>` and to count the number of times he waves.
+This tutorial will create a custom node to analyze the skeletal keypoints of the person from the `wave.mp4 <https://storage.googleapis.com/peekingduck/videos/wave.mp4>`_ video in the :ref:`pose estimation tutorial <tutorial_pose_estimation>` and to count the number of times the person waves his hand.

 The PoseNet pose estimation model outputs seventeen keypoints for the person corresponding to the different body parts as documented :ref:`here
 <whole-body-keypoint-ids>`.
-Each keypoint is a pair of ``(x, y)`` coordinates, where ``x`` and ``y`` are real numbers ranging from 0.0 to 1.0 (using the relative coordinate system).
+Each keypoint is a pair of ``(x, y)`` coordinates, where ``x`` and ``y`` are real numbers ranging from 0.0 to 1.0 (using relative coordinates).

 Starting with a newly initialized PeekingDuck folder, call ``peekingduck create-node`` to create a new ``dabble`` custom node ``wave`` as shown below: